-Earn $500 as a Chicago Election Coordinator.
+Earn $450 as a Chicago Election Coordinator

-The next election is:
+The next elections are:

 Why not take a paid day off (if you’re lucky enough to have that employee benefit), do your civic duty and earn some extra money?
-Register to serve here.

 Registration is online and you can request (based on availability) to serve not only in your ward but also in your precinct.
 Find your ward and precinct here (you have to be a registered voter for this database to work).
 Once you complete the training you can call to request your ward and precinct 312-269-0877.

 In order to serve you must be a registered voter, a resident of Chicago and meet other qualifications (links below) to serve as a judge or coordinator.
 Register to vote here.

 Elections.
 The Board of Elections is asking applicants to commit to work the next two elections on March 17, 2020 Primary Election and November 3, 2020 General Election.
 If you can only work one call and see what they say.
 They will probably take you.

 The Chicago Board of Elections is now accepting Election Coordinator (EC) applications for the March 17, 2020 Primary Election and November 3, 2020 General Election.